Jhaveri-Jeet/Java-CRUD/README.md

 5. Submit a pull request to merge your changes into the main repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to [Author Name] for inspiring and guiding this project.

----

 Feel free to customize this README with specific details about your project, such as installation instructions, troubleshooting tips, or additional features you've implemented.